rach0022/giftr-spa/README.md

 ### Logical Steps To Take Next:
 - [ ] add better formatting to the list items, and make the application not scrollable and make it so that the main an d aside can appear on a phone screen together
+- [x] add the cancel button to both forms
 - [x] add a message to the person/ gift list to show it is empty
 - [x] style the person list differently for past birthdays versus current birthdays (check the date.now() vs the date of the birthday)
 - [x] start using resize observer on the main.js to switch main and aside from 1 column layout (mobile first) to two column layout (desktop size)